 In the code above, the programmer intended to set (lower case) x to 10 and instead created a new (upper case) X with the value 10 and leave lower-case x unchanged.
 Python will not detect a problem because it is a case-sensitive language and every change of case in a name will result in a new object.
 For example, THIS, This, THis, and this are all different variables.

 6.17.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.17.5.